noamraph/nix-pills/pills/17-nixpkgs-overriding-packages.md

     pkgs.graphviz = pkgs.graphviz.override { withXorg = false; };
     build(pkgs.P)

-Given `pkgs.P` depends on `pkgs.graphviz`, it\'s easy to build `P` with the replaced graphviz.
-In a pure functional language it\'s not that easy because you can assign to variables only once.
+Given `pkgs.P` depends on `pkgs.graphviz`, it's easy to build `P` with the replaced graphviz.
+In a pure functional language it's not that easy because you can assign to variables only once.

 ## Fixed point

 The fixed point with lazy evaluation is crippling but about necessary in a language like Nix.
-It lets us achieve something similar to what we\'d do imperatively.
+It lets us achieve something similar to what we'd do imperatively.

 Follows the definition of fixed point in